You need to maintain accurate information that reflects what your home(s) provide(s) and what is not included/available.

 We will obtain this Security Deposit along with the first payment from the resident, and it will be paid out to you 24 hours after the resident has moved in.

-A bank transaction fee of about 3% (same as for rent) will be withdrawn before payout, but we do not add any service fee on Security Deposits.
+A bank transfer fee of about 3% (same as for rent) will be withdrawn before payout, but we do not add any service fee on Security Deposits.

 It's up to you to make an agreement with the resident for refunding their Security Deposit once they have moved out.